 The program focuses on improving the quality of life and protecting human health and safety through design of the interior environment.
 Students study design fundamentals, theory, process, communication, research, and technology to identify and solve problems for a wide range of physical interior environments for all individuals.

-The Department of Apparel, Design, and Hospitality Management offers an accredited undergraduate degree program in interior design.
-The first two years of the program introduce the fundamentals of design, visual and technical communication techniques (including drafting, perspective drawing, model building, rendering, computer aided design), and theoretical and practical applications (including anthropometrics, ergonomics, inclusive design, interior design technology and color theory).
-Each student becomes aware that the interior design profession is exceedingly complex, and collaborating with design professionals and related disciplines in a team approach to problem solving is routine practice.
+The Department of Apparel, Merchandising, Interior Design, and Hospitality Management offers an accredited undergraduate degree program in interior design.
+The first two years of the program introduce the fundamentals of design, visual and technical communication techniques (including drafting, perspective drawing, model building, rendering, computer-aided design), and theoretical and practical applications (including anthropometrics, ergonomics, inclusive design, interior design technology, and color theory).
+Each student becomes aware that the interior design profession is exceedingly complex, and collaborating with design professionals and related disciplines in a team approach to problem-solving is routine practice.

 North Dakota State University interior design students are required to complete a field experience between the third and fourth year of the program.
 Students accept a variety of positions throughout the United States and abroad.
 Students have completed field experiences in places such as Los Angeles, Minneapolis, Denver, Florida, New York, Ireland, and Shanghai (China).

-Admission into the second year professional program comes at the conclusion of the first year of the pre-professional program and is based upon demonstrated professional interest and involvement; a 3.0 institutional cumulative GPA, and a minimum grade of C in all major core requirements.
+Admission into the second year professional program comes at the conclusion of the first year of the pre-professional program and is based upon demonstrated professional interest and involvement, a 3.0 institutional cumulative GPA, a minimum grade of C in all major core requirements, and a student portfolio.
 Students must maintain the 3.0 minimum cumulative GPA requirement and a grade of C or better in all major core requirements throughout the remainder of the program.

 The interior design program at NDSU is accredited by the Council for Interior Design Accreditation (CIDA) and received re-accreditation in 2016.
 The program is also accredited by the National Association of Schools of Art and Design (NSAD).

-Three main career paths typically chosen by the design professional include residential, commercial and specialized design.
+Three main career paths are typically chosen by the design professional include residential, commercial, and specialized design.
 Residential design includes kitchen and bath design, renovation for physically challenged, model homes or historical restoration.
 Commercial design includes corporate and executive offices, healthcare, retail facilities, institutional transportation, and hospitality and entertainment venues.
-Other areas of specialty design include lighting, codes, adaptive reuse, product design or product representation.
+Other areas of specialty design include lighting, codes, universal design, adaptive reuse, product design or product representation.

 Opportunities for NDSU graduates vary according to the geographic area of practice and the responsibilities of specific positions.
 Recent graduates have accepted entry-level positions with starting salaries as high as $50,000 (Minneapolis).